IROS 2024 Cooperative Aerial Robots Inspection Challenge (CARIC@IROS24)

 CARIC software package can simulate UAV dynamics, physical collisions, camera-FOV-based instance detection, and line-of-sight-only communications

-3. CARIC at CDC 2023
+3. CARIC at IROS 2024

 3.1.
 How to participate?